10 Authentic Chinese Dishes from China's 8 Great Cuisines

 • Li Hongzhang Chop Suey

-• Stewed Soft-Shelled Turtle with Ham
+• Stewed Soft-Shelled Turtle

-Cantonese Cuisine / Guangdong Cuisine / Yue Cuisine
+Cantonese Cuisine (Guangdong Cuisine / Yue Cuisine)

 • Ah Yat Abalone